Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

 \section{Rapid GPU-Assisted Search for Manifold Intersections}

-With methods of computing manifolds and restricting the connection search to certain layer pairs now developed, we now seek to develop computationally fast methods of finding intersections of the manifold layers.
-The manifolds being dealt with are geometric objects in 4D space, so by discretizing the manifolds and applying methods inspired by those from computer graphics collision detection algorithms, we are able to very rapidly search a pair of manifolds for intersections.
-The algorithms are massively sped up by taking advantage of the huge number of threads available on modern graphics processing units (GPUs).
-We start this section with a brief overview of GPU computing capabilities and paradigms, followed by a description of the manifold discretization.
-After this we give the full explanation and demonstration of our intersection search algorithm.
+With methods of computing manifolds and restricting the connection search to certain layer pairs now developed, we next seek to develop computationally fast methods of finding intersections of the manifold layers.
+The manifolds being dealt with are 2D geometric objects in 4D space, so by discretizing the manifolds and applying methods inspired by those from computer graphics collision detection algorithms, we are able to very rapidly search a pair of manifolds for intersections.
+The algorithms are massively sped up by taking advantage of the huge number of threads available on modern GPUs.
+We start this section a with description of the manifold discretization.
+We then give the full explanation of our algorithm, and finally demonstrate an example application.